Maine Practice Materials with helpful tips

 Jury Instructions

 Alexander, Hon.
 Donald G. Maine Jury Instruction Manual, 4th ed.
-Charlottesville, VA: Lexis Law Publishers, updated regularly, and online at lexis.com
+Charlottesville, VA: Lexis Law Publishers, updated regularly, and online at Lexis.com

 Labor and Employment Law